 Honestly, the best budget carrier is the one you’re going to use.
 Though there’s some overlap, Allegiant, Frontier and Spirit serve different markets and airports.
 If one of these carriers works for you and the routes you fly, then use it.

 If you have a choice, I think that Spirit’s region-based award chart and, in particular, its off-peak redemptions are hard to beat.
 The Spirit Airlines World MasterCard has a small sign-up bonus, but you’ll earn double points on everything.
-And if the card doesn’t work for you, the annual fee is waived for the first year so you can cancel it without paying anything.
+The annual fee is even waived for the first year.

 Frontier isn’t bad either.
 It has a solid credit card with a good sign-up bonus and an annual $100 discount.
 Plus if you can earn status you’ll save a lot on extra fees.